Congress Confronts New Virus Crisis Rescue as Pandemic Grows

 His bill centers on a five-year liability shield to prevent what he calls an “epidemic of lawsuits” against businesses, schools and health care providers.
 The bill is expected to provide up to $75 billion for schools, another round of $1,200 direct payments to Americans and grants to child care providers.
 There is likely to be tax credits to help companies shoulder the cost of safely reopening shops, offices and other businesses.

-Unlike the other virus aid packages that passed almost unanimously, McConnell says this one will be more difficult to approve.
+Unlike the other virus aid pacakges that passed almost unanimously, McConnell says this one will be more difficult to approve.

 In the two months since Pelosi's bill passed, the U.S. had 50,000 more deaths and 2 million more infections.